infinispan/infinispan/server/integration/testsuite/README.txt

-                                      2) -Dnew.server.schema.version=7.0 -- used to decide which snippet to use during transformation of a configuration for new servers in the clustered scenario Configuration snippets for new cluster are prepared for versions: 6.0, 6.1, 7.0)
+                                      2) -Dnew.server.schema.version=7.0 -- used to decide which snippet to use during transformation of a configuration for new servers in the clustered scenario Configuration snippets for new cluster are prepared for versions: 6.0, 6.1, 7.0) -P suite.rolling.upgrades.dist     (Distribution case of Rolling upgrades)

+  -P suite.rolling.upgrades.jbossas       (This profile needs to be used when running Rolling upgrades with
+                                           old Infinispan server based on JBoss AS) -P suite.rolling.upgrades.dist.jbossas  (Distribution case of Rolling upgrades with old Infinispan server based on JBoss AS)

   -P suite.others                    (Tests that do not belong to any of the suites above.
 Useful when running a single test that's outside
                                       of any pre-defined group)